hfhchan/irg/README.md

 - Glyph mismatches between the default operating system font and the ISO 10646

 # Other Documents
-- Digitization of Historical Text
+- Digitization of Historical Text (in progress)
-- Basic Traditional Chinese Subset
+- Basic Traditional Chinese Subset (in progress)
+- CJK Unified Supplementary Components A (future)
+- Additional UCV Rules (future)